 exhibitor spotlight

-We would like to introduce you to all the very talented exhibitors joining us at our new Pottery North events this year.
+We would like to introduce you to all the very talented exhibitors joining us at Pottery North events this year.

 This is great opportunity to find out more about them and their work - though we hope you will come along to say hello and see their beautiful creations at our stunning venues on the day.